Written By: Neta Gotlieb, Nina Thigpen, & Caroline Kryder

 Oura Data Can Identify Long, Short, And Irregular Cycles

-While the initial example above follows a consistent pattern, we know that cycles have incredible variability.
-Users can review their temperature data and look for cycle patterns.
-Users can review their temperature data and look for cycle patterns like the examples below that are long (58 days between periods), short (20-25 days), or highly variable.
+Oura members can review their temperature data and look for cycle patterns.
+Members can also view their temperature data and look for cycle patterns like the examples below that are long (58 days between periods), short (20-25 days), or highly variable.

 Note: In the image below, the follicular phase, luteal phase, and ovulation are estimated.